 If questions or issues do arise which you feel cannot be answered by your customer advisor, you should seek legal assistance to ensure you know and fully understand your rights.
 You are within your rights to seek legal advice, and doing so will not interfere with your benefit.

 If you are unable to perform light duties at your workplace, WorkCover can arrange for a host employer to have you in their workplace.
 You can take part in duties such as office work or sedentary work until your injury has healed sufficiently to return to your original employment.
-You are obligated to take place in this return to work plan and it is important to note that if you do not take part it may result in WorkCover suspending your benefit and ceasing your entitlement to wages.
+You are obligated to take place in this return to work plan.
+It is important to note that if you do not take part, or, for example, decide to resign, it may result in WorkCover suspending your benefit and ceasing your entitlement to wages.
 Host employment offers a way for injured workers to perform lighter duties in a role where their skills are still valued and leveraged.

 This is a common concern, and it is justified.
 You do not know how your body is going to react when returning to work.
 If your pain has flared up but you still feel capable of performing less physical duties in your workplace, you should consider seeing your allied health professional who can work with your employer to revise your suitable duties plan to suit your needs.